Blog

 Step 3: Stick to a Consistent Potty Schedule

-• Potty breaks: Take your puppy outside first thing in the morning, after meals, naps, and play sessions.
-Initially, aim for every 45 minutes to an hour.
+• Potty breaks: Take your pup outside first thing in the morning, after every meal, nap, or play session, and at the very start, shoot for a trip every 45 minutes to one hour.

-• Crate or confinement time: Keep your puppy in a crate or confined area when not supervised to prevent accidents.
+• Crate or confinement time: When you cannot watch them, gently settle your puppy in a crate or small safe space to limit chances of indoor accidents.

-• Choose a specific potty spot: Take your puppy to the same place each time to help them associate that spot with going potty.
+• Choose a specific spot: Take your puppy to the same patch of grass each time so it learns that scent means potty and pooping there earns a reward.

 Step 5: Stick to the Schedule and Avoid Skipping Breaks